SERVICES

 SPECIALISTS

 The AHP does not have an Emergency Room for children.
-However, it has a Pediatric Surgeon, a Pediatric Anesthesiologist, and two Pediatric Orthopedists.
-Also, Dr. Lovejoy was a Pediatric Emergency specialist for 6 years in the U.S. prior to coming to France.
-Thus, most urgent matters excepting those requiring an overnight stay can be managed by our team.
+However, it has a Pediatric Surgeon, who can take care of sutures when available.
+All three orthopedists have discontinued their presence here, unfortunately.
+Dr. Lovejoy was a Pediatric Emergency specialist for 6 years in the U.S. prior to coming to France.

-The Pediatrics department also has a Pulmonologist/Allergist, Geneticist, Cardiologist and Dermatologist.
+The Pediatrics department also has a Pulmonologist/Allergist, Gastroenterologist, and Dermatologist.
 Dr Lovejoy can steer you to other outside specialists.

-He can also help guide you toward a mostly anglophone team should you suspect developmental issues or autism in your child.
+Dr Lovejoy can also help guide you toward a mostly anglophone team should you suspect developmental issues or autism in your anglophone child.

 VACCINATIONS